Last updated on November 28th, 2023 at 15:18

-The best way to find out which filter size for your machine is to check the users manual.
-If you have lost it you will need the make and model number and contact customer service or search on google.
+The best way to find out which filter size for your machine is to check the user manual.
+If you have lost it, you will need the make and model number and contact customer service or search on Google.

 Often it is stated on your machine somewhere which filter you should use.